ThePrimeagen/harpoon/README.md

 * `enter_on_sendcmd` will set harpoon to run the command immediately as it's passed to the terminal when calling `sendCommand`.
 * `excluded_filetypes` filetypes that you want to prevent from adding to the harpoon list menu.
+* `global_project` path for the project directory, if set all marks will be saved in its scope.

 #### Preconfigured Terminal Commands
 These are project specific commands that you wish to execute on the regular.